nextstrain/docs.nextstrain.org/src/tutorials/running-a-workflow.rst

 Run the workflow
 ================

-:term:`Pathogen workflows<workflow>` use the :term:`Augur` bioinformatics toolkit to subsample data, align sequences, build a phylogeny, estimate phylogeographic patterns, and save the results in a format suitable for visualization with :term:`Auspice`.
+:term:`Pathogen workflows<phylogenetic workflow>` use the :term:`Augur` bioinformatics toolkit to subsample data, align sequences, build a phylogeny, estimate phylogeographic patterns, and save the results in a format suitable for visualization with :term:`Auspice`.

 Run the workflow with the :term:`Nextstrain CLI`.